Search & Explore The Coromandel

 Distance: 2 hours and 20 minutes from Auckland, under 2 from Hamilton and only 1 hour 20 minutes from Tauranga

-Local Tip: If you're visiting Donut Island (Whenuakura) check out this page before you go, this Wildilfe Sanctuary needs your help and protection!
+Local Tip: If you're visiting Whenuakura Wildlife Sanctuary (aka Donut Island) check out this page before you go, this Wildilfe Sanctuary needs your help and protection!